theironyard-indy/project-pitches-sept16/pitches/jeff-bumgardner-project-brewlive.md

 If you're interested in beer, bringing people together who share the same interests, and want to drink a ton of delectable beer while working on this, then join me in making Brew Live a reality!

-P.S.-- I am 100% about divying up tasks, allowing people to work on their end and not take over, collaboration, and lastly, asking you how you would do things to make this app a f*&^ing rockstar application.
+P.S.-- I am 100% about divvying up tasks, allowing people to work on their end and not take over, collaboration, and lastly, asking you how you would do things to make this app a f*&^ing rockstar application.
 Because, like beer, we only want the best.
 Unless you paid for Iron Yard tuition OoP, then whatever fits the budget but makes you feel better.🍻 🍻